ggoncs/homelab/README.md

 ## ✅ Requirements

 ### Core Requirements
-- ✅ RAID 5 storage
+- ✅ RAID 5 redundancy
-- ✅ 8-port managed 2.5GbE switch
+- ✅ 2.5GbE backbone
-- ✅ Jump server
+- ✅ Network segregation (DMZ)
 - ✅ 12U rack server
-- ✅ Firewall (DMZ)
-- ✅ Clustering
+- ✅ Clustering (ZFS)
 - ❌ **Ethernet over Power (EoP)** - Since I wanted a 10-inch managed switch, only Mikrotik and QNAP are well-known high-quality options.
 QNAP supports PoE and 2.5GbE but costs double.
 A PoE+ injector is affordable, and I only need it for the Raspberry Pi (which maxes at 1Gbps anyway).

 ### 📊 Analysis: Current Setup Issues